Katherine is a strong supporter of animals rights, having worked with organizations like PETA and Best Friends Animal Society.

 Katherine received the role of Alison in Knocked Up after actress Anne Hathaway, who was originally offered the part, backed out due to the graphic birthing scenes.

-Katherine won an Emmy Award in 2007, for her performance on Grey's Anatomy.
+In 2007, Katherine won an Emmy Award for Outstanding Supporting Actress in a Drama Series playing Izzie Stevens on Grey's Anatomy.

 In Wish Upon a Star, Katherine is more than a year younger than Danielle Harris, who plays her younger sister in the movie.